Congratulations to All our 2017 Finishers!

 Safety and Earphones: We share roads with vehicle traffic.
 Personal audio is strongly discouraged; keep the volume down if you must.

-Bad Weather arrangements, refunds, etc. Please read our “Terms of Service” carefully; they’re different from previous years!
+Bad Weather arrangements, refunds, etc. Please read our “Terms of Service” carefully.

 - Registrations may be transferred to another runner for a nominal fee.

 - Taking place in the Middle Atlantic region in the middle of February, this event has a significant chance of being canceled or modified due to severe weather.
 (See, among other horrible years, 2008, 2009, 2014 and 2015.)
-We reserve the right to cancel the race if, in our sole discretion, or lack thereof, weather conditions would expose runners, volunteers, motorists on local roads, or other participants to unacceptable risks, including but not limited to hypothermia and road conditions conducive to slipping and falling.
+We reserve the right to cancel the race if, in our sole discretion, or if directed by public safety officials, weather conditions would expose runners, volunteers, motorists on local roads, or other participants to unacceptable risks, including but not limited to hypothermia and road conditions conducive to slipping and falling.

-- If the Marathon is canceled due to weather, force majeure, acts of God or other unforeseeable circumstances, we will not re-schedule it (as we did in 2015) and we will not mail your shirt, medal, bib and a wad of cash to you (as we did in 2014).
+- If the Marathon is canceled due to weather, force majeure, acts of God or other unforeseeable circumstances, we will not re-schedule it nor will we mail your shirt, medal, bib and a partial refund.
 We may offer a “shirt pickup” event but are not obligated to do so.
 Working translation: we keep your money and donate the shirts to a shelter, just like all other marathons do.